CaseyKim-01/QA-Engineering/Guru99 QA Basics.md

 <p>
   <img width="772" alt="Screen Shot 2022-11-13 at 1 19 30 PM" src="https://user-images.githubusercontent.com/95491541/201540188-eb038742-18bc-4ac0-b1a9-a0b7c94165b6.jpeg">
   </p>
-  How it works: for each phase (one functionality), go through the process (Requirement -> Design -> Build -> Test)
+  How it works: for each phase (one functionality), go through the process (Requirement -> Design -> Build -> Test-> Maintenance)
   Advantage: Progressive testing, which allows testers to find bugs easily, flexible to changes